 That said, if you just stick to the recipe as it’s printed below (with water), this doenjang jjigae is a vegan recipe all the way!

-A Korean tofu soup you can make year round
+Doenjang Jjigae is a delightful Korean tofu soup you can, in fact, make year round.

-However, many simmered dishes are just too heavy to eat when it’s a bazillion degrees outside.
+However, many simmered dishes are just too heavy to eat when it’s a bazillion degrees outside, but not this one.

 Other delicious and easy Korean recipes: